IonasPer/epignosis_test/readme.md

 and once migrations are set
 `php artisan db:seed`

-Note: the demo user password is 'password'
+Note: the demo user password can be found in the users seeder